charlenelyu/pro-mern-stack/README.md

     - Properties `xs`, `sm`, `md`, and `lg` of the `Col` component denote different screen width from extra small to large.
 If not specified, the value applicable to the screen size *lesser* than this size will be used (e.g. using `xs` means the same cell widths are used for all screen sizes).
   - As for forms, the best way to use the grid system is to have a single row and specify how many columns each `FormControl` (one cell) occupies at different screen widths.
     - In the filter, we have three cells of roughly equal width: status input (with its label), effort inputs (with their label), and the buttons (together).
+- Inline Forms
+  - For small forms with two or three inputs that can all fit in one line, we want the form controls next to each other, including the labels.
+The Issue Add form in our application is a great example.
+  - Differences between inline form and the grid-based form:
+    - For the grid-based forms, we didn’t have to enclose the controls within a `<Form>`, since the default behavior of the groups was a vertical layout (one below the other, including labels).
+For inline forms, we need a `<Form>` with the inline property to wrap around the form controls.
+    - Unlike the grid-based form, an inline form needs no columns and rows.
+The `FormGroup` can be placed one after the other.
+    - In the inline forms, the button does not need a `FormGroup` around it, and there are no alignment implications if a `ControlLabel` is not given for a button.
+    - For inline forms, we need to manually add space using `{' '}` between the label and the control, as well as between form groups.

 ### troubleshooting